PrefectHQ/prefect/docs/concepts/infrastructure.md

 - `kubectl` must be available.
 - You must configure remote [Storage](/concepts/storage/).
 Local storage is not supported for Kubernetes.
-- The ephemeral Orion API won't work with Docker and Kubernetes.
-You must have an Orion or Prefect Cloud API endpoint set in your [agent's configuration](/concepts/work-queues/).
+- The ephemeral Prefect Orion API won't work with Docker and Kubernetes.
+You must have an Prefect Orion or Prefect Cloud API endpoint set in your [agent's configuration](/concepts/work-queues/).

 The Prefect CLI command `prefect kubernetes manifest orion` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
 By default, it simply prints out the YAML configuration for a manifest.
 You can pipe this output to a file of your choice and edit as necessary.